July 16, 2025, 8:48 am | Read time: 2 minutes

 1. Watering at the Wrong Time

 On hot summer days, avoid watering strawberries during the day, especially at midday.
 As Geo reports, the water evaporates too quickly to be absorbed by the plants.
-It’s better to water them in the early morning or late evening when it’s cooler.
+It’s better to water the plants in the early morning or late evening when it’s cooler.

 2. Fertilizing Too Infrequently

 Alpine strawberries are a special case.
 They have been bred to bloom and bear fruit repeatedly from May to October.
-Because of this, their nutrient needs are particularly high.
+Therefore, their nutrient needs are particularly high.
 Hobby gardeners should fertilize them every two weeks.

 Also interesting: Should you wash strawberries with baking soda?